wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-execution-essentials/includes/3-automatic-execution.md

 # Automatic Execution
-Manually starting processes, while, useful, is not always optimal.
+Manually starting processes, while, useful, isn't always optimal.
 Ideally, an automated task should be completed autonomously.
 In WinAutomation, processes can be executed automatically, using Schedules and Triggers.
 ## Schedules
-Schedules allow users to configure the execution of processes based on date- and time-based information – information like the date, day of week/month, time of day, time intervals, etc.
+Schedules allow users to configure the execution of processes based on date- and time-based information – information like the date, day of week/month, time of day, time intervals, and so on.

 To  access the schedules, navigate to the **Scheduler** tab of the Console.
 Upon pressing the **New** button, two options become available: **Schedule** and **Recurring Schedule**: